rubocop/ruby-style-guide/README.md

 can lead to a lot of problems in the future.
 * Be consistent.
 In an ideal world - be consistent with the points listed here in this guidelines.
 * Use common sense.

+# Contributing

+Nothing written in this guide is set in stone.
+It's my desire to work together with everyone interested in Ruby coding style, so that we could ultimately create a resource that will be beneficial to the entire Ruby community.

+Feel free to open tickets or send pull requests with improvements.
+Thanks in advance for your help!